vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 ## Motivation and Inspiration - V1

-> 1. "What lies behind us and what lies before us are tiny matters compared to what lies within us." - Ralph Waldo Emerson
 > 1. "Start where you are.
 Use what you have.
 Do what you can." - Arthur Ashe

 ## Gratitude and Positivity